This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Walk around and enjoy the Marysville cafe scene
+7. Walk around the town in Marysville

-Taggerty Cascades Marysville
+8. Hike to Taggerty Cascades Marysville

-Taggerty Cascades is a beautiful short walk (approx 15-20 minutes) through the forest with fabulous waterfalls and photography opportunities along the way.
+Taggerty Cascades is a beautiful short walk (approx 15-20 minutes) through the lush forests and bushlands with impressive waterfalls and photography opportunities along the way.
 Lyrebirds frequent the area.

 The falls is not clearly signposted with a map (or we could be just complete idiots) so we didn’t make the falls.
 We gave up pretty easily because Savannah woke up from a nap and was very grumpy.
 Sometimes you just have to pack it in.

-Where to eat in Marysville
+Where to Eat in Marysville

 Fragas Cafe quickly became our local.
 I suggest taking a look at the photo book while there which documents the journey of this cafe.
 There’s a lot of love and passion here.

 You know a place is good if celebrity chefs ride in from Melbourne for breakfast.
 The coffee was to die for and the breaky gets a big thumbs up.

 Black Spur Inn

-It’s well worth enjoying a meal at the historic Black Spur Inn situated in Narbethong about 15 minutes from Marysville.
-It’s in a very pretty setting with views of the garden and forest and the food is delicious.
+It’s well worth enjoying a meal at the historic Black Spur Inn situated in Narbethong, about 15 minutes (12 km) from Marysville.

 Elevation 423 Bar and Cafe

-Where to stay in Marysville
+Where to stay in Marysville: Amelina Cottages

 Comfortable, clean, modern, well-equipped and ideally located.
 We enjoyed the Amelina Cottages, especially curled up on the couch in Craig’s arms with a glass of red wine, a roaring fire, a crooning Michael Buble Christmas special.
 Swoon.